otavioschwanck/neovim_ruby/README.md

 5 - Exit from nvim (:q)

+6 - run on nvim: `:coc#util#build()`

-6 - Open Neovim Again and run `:CocInstall coc-json coc-html coc-css coc-solargraph coc-snippets`
+7 - Open Neovim Again and run `:CocInstall coc-json coc-html coc-css coc-solargraph coc-snippets`

-7 - create a .backups folder on home. (mkdir ~/.backups)
+8 - create a .backups folder on home. (mkdir ~/.backups)

 ## For Ruby users
 Install Ruby with rvm or rbenv and install solargraph.